When WhatsApp Gets Hacked, Here’s What To Do

 Can a hacker see my messages?

 No. According to WhatsApp, all messages are stored on your device and not in a cloud service.
+Even though messages get stored on your device, they are protected by end-to-end encryption.
 If someone does gain unlawful access to your account, they won’t see any of your previous conversations.

 How do I know if my WhatsApp account got hacked?